kecoma1/move-files-firebase-storage/README.md

 ]
 ```

-The action is the object which is within a list, you can put as many actions as you want in the list, so that in one execution you move everything you want.
+The action is the object which is within a list, you can put as many actions as you want in the list, so that in one execution you move everything you want. **DO NOT PUT ACTIONS OF DIFFERENT TYPES IN THE LIST**, there may be issues.

 ### Execute